sr1-dev-1205/sridhar-dev/README.md

 ---

 ##  Goals
--  Become a professional full-stack developer
+-  Become a professional full-stack (MERN) developer
 -  Build and contribute to open-source projects
 -  Land a great internship and tech role after graduation